 – Ephesians 5:15–16 (ESV)

-Wisdom is not just for big decisions.
-It shapes how you spend your Tuesday afternoon, how you respond to a frustrating email, how you treat the person who hurt you.
+Wisdom shapes everything, from major life decisions to how you respond to a frustrating email or treat someone who hurt you.
 Every day asks for wisdom.

 “Who is wise and understanding among you?
 By his good conduct let him show his works in the meekness of wisdom.”